Beautiful Heartache: Contents

 Beautiful Heartache was marketed as "grown-up, piano-led pop, heavy on classical motifs".
 The first single released for the album was titled, "Say My Name".
 A music video for the second single released from the album featured Grigorieva on the piano, as well as portraying an assistant to a knife-thrower.
 The album includes a title track, "Beautiful Heartache", with lyrics including: "I love the way you wear your skin."
 The music video for the track, "Beautiful Heartache", focused on a tango theme.

-Reception
+Critical reception

 ABC News reported that Beautiful Heartache garnered the singer "rave reviews" from music critics.
 Reuters commented of the album, "'Beautiful Heartache' features a collection of wistful love songs, blending shimmering string arrangements with pop and jazz-influenced arrangements that showcase Grigorieva's soulful voice."
 In a review of the album, Jack Foley of IndieLondon gave it a rating of 4 out of 5, and observed, "throughout, she displays a keen ear for melody, for honest emotional simplicity and classic values.
 She’s well worth taking the time to check out".
 The track from the album co-written with Mel Gibson, "Say My Name", was not generally well received by music critics, and received negative comments from listeners at the website E!
 Online.